gocept/gocept.country/src/gocept/country/README.txt

   u'AD-03'

 Please note, that the result items are sorted by their *code*.
-Please also note, that you can provide names and numeric codes to smaller the amount of result items, too.
+Please also note, that you can provide names and numeric codes to reduce the amount of result items, too.

   >>> len(list(gocept.country.SubdivisionSource())) > 4000